DaSalba/Image2GB/README.md

 Troubleshooting
 ===============

-**Q:** GIMP does not let me paint on the image after converting it to indexed
+**Q1:** GIMP does not let me paint on the image after converting it to indexed
         mode.

-**A:** Did you forget to uncheck
+**A1:** Did you forget to uncheck
         *Remove unused and duplicate colors from colormap*?
 If checked, GIMP seems to remove all but the background color, so you can't paint other colors, and you can't export either.

-**Q:** I can't run the plugin, the menu option is greyed out.
+**Q2:** I can't run the plugin, the menu option is greyed out.

-**A:** See error above.
+**A2:** See error above.
 Also, sometimes GIMP seems to get "stuck" despite
         converting the image to indexed mode, and thinks it still is RGB.
 To fix that, create a new image following the instructions, make sure you can export it, then copy the other one and paste.
 Remember to flatten the image to merge all layers.
 If the error persists, remove GIMP's config folder (in your $HOME).

-**Q:** Only the first 2/3 of the image is rendered OK, the rest is repetition.
+**Q3:** Only the first 2/3 of the image is rendered OK, the rest is repetition.

-**A:** The image is too complex, and the plugin warned you when you exported it.
+**A3:** The image is too complex, and the plugin warned you when you exported
+        it.
 As I explained above, GB only supports up to 256 unique tiles.